 A courageous fullback whose legacy transcends sport, defined by an inspirational fight against a rare cancer that united rugby league.

-Steve Prescott's story is one of two profound battles.
-On the field, he was a dynamic and reliable fullback, making over 200 appearances for St Helens and Hull FC in the English Super League and earning caps for both England and Ireland.
-His career was marked by consistency and a keen attacking sense.
-In 2006, his life took a dramatic turn when he was diagnosed with a rare form of stomach cancer, pseudomyxoma peritonei.
-With the same determination he showed on the pitch, Prescott refused to be defined by his illness.
-He established the Steve Prescott Foundation, embarking on a series of extraordinary physical challenges—from marathon runs to grueling hikes—raising millions for charity.
-His incredible spirit and fundraising efforts earned him the Man of Steel award in 2010, an honor usually reserved for on-field excellence, cementing his status as a true hero of the rugby league community.
+Steve Prescott made over 200 appearances for St Helens and Hull FC in the English Super League and earned caps for both England and Ireland.
+In 2006, he was diagnosed with a rare stomach cancer, pseudomyxoma peritonei.
+He established the Steve Prescott Foundation and embarked on a series of extraordinary physical challenges—marathon runs and grueling hikes—raising millions for charity.
+In 2010, he received the Man of Steel award, usually reserved for on-field excellence, in recognition of his fundraising efforts.

 1965–1980